-Optonicus' approach combines advanced wavefront sensors with an optimization algorithm called SPGD, for "stochastic parallel gradient descent."
-This algorithm starts with an essentially random set of control parameters and rapidly adapts to the fluctuations in the atmosphere based on the measurement of some metric, such as reflected optical signal strength.
-Optonicus' founder, Dr. Vorontsov, has been a major developer of this algorithm for quite some time.
-Because of its high rate of convergence, it is especially suited to be used with Optonicus' high-speed fiber positioners (for tip-tilt control) and phase shifters (for phase control.)
+The SPGD algorithm starts with an essentially random set of control parameters and rapidly adapts to the fluctuations in the atmosphere based on the measurement of some metric, such as reflected optical signal strength.
+II-IV's Chief Scientist, Dr. Vorontsov, has been a major developer of this algorithm for quite some time.
+Because of its high rate of convergence, it is especially suited to be used with our high-speed fiber positioners (for tip-tilt control) and phase shifters (for phase control.)
 This approach is much more effective than traditional adaptive optics at coping with combinations of effects such as turbulence, scintillation, and aerosol diffusion over significant distances (> 1 km.) in the atmosphere.
 We can also combine these methods with traditional adaptive optics, but using advanced wavefront sensing techniques such as our Multi-Aperture (MAPR) wavefront sensor and WACO deformable mirrors, to correct larger amplitude and static aberrations, such as defects in the optical system itself.

-Optonicus provides INFOCO fiber positioners, 2-channel and 24-channel SPGD controllers, and the WACO DM.
+We use SPGD in our 2-channel and 24-channel SPGD fiber positioner controllers, and in the controller for the WACO DM.
 Other components, such as the MAPR wavefront sensor, are in development.

 SPGD is "stochastic" in the sense that it uses a starting set of values that are more or less random.
 It is "parallel" because it optimizes all of the control values at the same time.
 "Gradient" refers to the fact that the algorithm only operates on a function (or region of a function) that is everywhere differentiable.
 In fact, a naïve implementation of SPGD would be subject to finding false "local" minima or maxima of the function.
 Finally, the process is a "descent" as it should ideally yield smaller and smaller differences between the current and updated values of the control variables.